Undistraction/cssapi/README.md

 Scopes are a very powerful feature and allow you to set a value across all breakpoints with the appropriate value pulled from your configuration's scopes.

-All values at the root of your config's `data` object are resolved as default values.
+All values at the root of your configuration's `data` object are resolved as default values.
 If you don't define any scopes they will be used no matter which breakpoint is being resolved.
 For example if we set `rhythm` to `1.5rem` this will remain constant throughout.
 However, using scopes, we can tell CSSAPI that the meaning of a value changes across a breakpoint range.

 The library offers a special helper for dealing with cases where you want to define a property once and have it automatically scoped across all your breakpoints.
 CSSAPI will resolve the meaning of a value for all breakpoints and render the necessary media query to ensure that value changes as needed.
 In the following example we have set a different `rhythm` value of `28` in our config scoped to breakpoints `mediumUp` and `largeUp`: